NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 SVM-7500 series models from CHINA and SVM-7600 series from MALAYSIA

-There is no reason to restrict assembling sites to just China and Malaysia
+You should find more assembling sites than just China and Malaysia

 Officially, you should know the country of origin in writing for an export; the product label is another source of information from the factory.